 Read More »

-ORLANDO, Fla., March 22, 2017 – Florida’s housing market continued to report a tight supply of homes for sale and rising median prices in February, according to the latest housing data released by Florida Realtors®.
-Sales of single-family homes statewide remained relatively flat last month, totaling 18,033, down only 0.5 percent compared to February 2016.Read More »
+ORLANDO, Fla., Dec.
+20, 2017 – Florida’s housing market continued its positive track in November, with more closed sales, more new listings, more pending sales and rising median prices according to the latest housing data released by Florida Realtors®.
+Sales of single-family homes statewide totaled 19,990 last month, up 1.3 percent compared to November 2016.Read More »

 ORLANDO, Fla., Dec.
 12, 2017 – Getting ready to deck the halls for the holidays?
 As you’re decorating for the season, be sure you’re doing it safely.
 Here are some tips from Florida Realtors® to help you prepare your home for a happy holiday.Read More »

 HOLLYWOOD, Fla. – Volunteering is not new to Ellen Mitchel, team leader of Prestige Properties Team and an agent with RE/MAX Advanced Realty in Hollywood.
 After all, she’s a licensed foster parent, is active with the Special Olympics in her area, and worked with the Department of Children and Family Services collecting and delivering holiday gifts for underprivileged families.
 But, it was a family vacation that truly was her “a-ha” moment.Read More »

 ORLANDO, Fla., Nov.
 21, 2017 – The impact of Hurricane Irma on Florida’s housing market resolved by the end of October, according to the latest housing data released by Florida Realtors®.
 Sales, median prices, new listings and new pending sales rose even as the inventory of for-sale properties remained constrained in many areas.
 Sales of single-family homes statewide totaled 20,543 last month, up 2 percent compared to October 2016.Read More »